 Co-Founder and Co-CEO of Alpha Food Labs and Founder of The Future Market, Mike Lee shares his thoughts on the dangers of rapid misinformation in our increasingly digitised world and what the food industry can learn from the GameStop and WallStreetBet fiasco.
-Buckle up as Mike cuts through the noise of deep fakes, dubious food claims and why the stakes are so much higher for our food system, than the devastating loss of stock portfolios.
+Buckle up as Mike cuts through the noise of deep fakes, dubious food claims.

 On January 22, 2021, an online discussion forum on Reddit called WallStreetBets started to draw attention to a stock with a tattered past and dark outlook for the future as a dying breed of American brick and mortar video game shops.
 That company was called GameStop (GME), and what happened over the course of a single week to that stock not only drew attention to the various flaws and inequities in the financial system, but it provided a case study in how quickly information can move online and turn into action that can have dramatic effects on companies and individuals not just in the financial sector, but potentially to industries like food and agriculture as well.

 The discussion in WallStreetBets rapidly escalated into a fever pitch with a large group of mostly amateur day traders advocating for and purchasing the beleaguered stock in droves.
 By January 26, four days after the action started, the price of GME skyrocketed 600%.
 Millionaires were made overnight and in one case, one prominent WallStreetBets member amassed over $46 million, just one year since he picked up approximately $53,000 worth of GME stock and options–an over 867% return on investment.